Stroke. It’s a very gentle word, don’t you think?

 1) raise awareness of 'stroke', particularly for young people (I was 55 when this happened to me, but it can happen to anyone of any age, even babies), and

-2) raise money for the charity Different Strokes.
+2) raise money for a stroke charity.